 My recollections vividly show how something as simple as these scatter diagrams can save projects.
 I recall the initial time I encountered a scatter diagram.
 We were undergoing a rather strange problem concerning always-varying standard issues.
 As we worked through identifying different points, it became apparent that plotting testing hours versus defect rates resulted in an unanticipated vision that definitively changed our foundational and constructive approach towards altering quality management.

-In scatter diagrams, it is important to understand the different segments, and the various correlation patterns that exist:
+In scatter diagrams, it is important to understand the different segments and the various correlation patterns that exist:

-"Understanding correlation is the first step toward insight, but as sage professionals know – correlation does not equal causation.
+"Understanding correlation is the first step toward insight, but as sage professionals know, correlation does not equal causation.
 This important distinction matters greatly to PMP professionals." – Project Management Institute

 One of the more specific topics to note in using scatter diagrams is the difference between causality and correlation.
-One may not simply reasonably say that two variables that have a correlation means that one variable causes the other.
+One may not simply reasonably say that two variables that have a correlation mean that one variable causes the other.
 Usually, they can be influenced by a third factor.
 This distinction is often helpful for the PMP exam, but is quite common in the real world after qualifying for the exam.

 Like with any approach, the construction of an effective scatter diagram requires careful thought and execution.
 Here is how I do it: